Lithium sulfate: Uses

-Lithium sulfate is used to treat bipolar disorder (see lithium pharmacology).
+Lithium sulfate is used to treat bipolar disorder.
+See lithium (medication).

 Lithium sulfate is researched as a potential component of ion conducting glasses.
-Transparent conducting film is a highly investigated topic as they are used in applications such as solar panels and the potential for a new class of battery.
-In these applications, it is important to have a high lithium content; the more commonly known binary lithium borate (Li₂O · B₂O₃) is difficult to obtain with high lithium concentrations and difficult to keep as it is hygroscopic.
-With the addition of lithium sulfate into the system, an easily produced, stable, high lithium concentration glass is able to be formed.
+Transparent conducting film is a highly investigated topic as it is used in applications such as solar panels and the potential for a new class of battery.
+In these applications, it is important to have a high lithium content; the more commonly known binary lithium borate (Li_{2}O·B_{2}O_{3}) is difficult to obtain with high lithium concentrations and difficult to keep, as it is hygroscopic.
+With the addition of lithium sulfate into the system, an easily produced, stable, high lithium concentration glass can be formed.
 Most of the current transparent ionic conducting films are made of organic plastics, and it would be ideal if an inexpensive stable inorganic glass could be developed.

-Lithium sulfate has been tested as an additive for Portland cement to accelerate curing with positive results.
+Lithium sulfate has been tested as an additive for Portland cement to accelerate curing, with positive results.
 Lithium sulfate serves to speed up the hydration reaction (see Cement) which decreases the curing time.
-A concern with decreased curing time is the strength of the final product, but when tested, lithium sulfate doped Portland cement had no observable decrease in strength.
+A concern with decreased curing time is the strength of the final product, but when tested, lithium sulfate-doped Portland cement had no observable decrease in strength.

 Lithium-ion batteries

-Lithium sulphate monohydrate (Li_{2}SO_{4} · H_{2}O) containing around 10% lithium is a useful chemical for the production of lithium hydroxide for the lithium-ion battery materials supply chain.
+Lithium sulphate monohydrate (Li_{2}SO_{4}·H_{2}O) containing around 10% lithium is a useful chemical for the production of lithium hydroxide for the lithium-ion battery materials supply chain.
 It is a less reactive material than LiOH, and hence can be more easily stored and transported.

 Feedstock of hard-rock spodumene concentrate is processed by acid roasting, followed by water leaching, achieving a lithium recovery of 84-88%.
-Evaporation is then applied to the purified leach solution resulting in a primary lithium sulphate solid product made up mostly of lithium sulphate monohydrate (Li_{2}SO_{4} · H_{2}O).
+The purified leach solution is then evaporated, resulting in a primary lithium sulphate solid product made up mostly of lithium sulphate monohydrate (Li_{2}SO_{4}·H_{2}O).